 The scope of habeas relief for state prisoners, especially during the decades before the Supreme Court’s 1953 decision in Brown v.
 Allen, is a famously disputed question – one of recognized significance for contemporary debates about the proper scope of habeas review.
 This Essay provides a new answer.
 It argues that, until the enactment of AEDPA in 1996, state prisoners were always entitled to de novo review of the legal and mixed law/fact questions decided against them by the state courts.
 Until 1916, such review was provided by the Supreme Court; after 1953, such review was provided by the lower federal courts via habeas.
 The situation between 1916 and 1953 was murkier.
 This Essay shows that this was a transitional period marked by disagreement among the Justices as to the appropriate federal forum to review state court decisions resulting in custody.
 At the beginning of this period, a majority of Justices continued to insist that the responsibility rested with Supreme Court.
 Towards the end of this period, the Court shifted this responsibility to the habeas courts as a majority of Justices came to recognize that the Court could no longer hope to monitor state court criminal convictions.
 The Justices during this period agreed that federal review of state court convictions was necessary but disagreed about which federal court should provide such review.
 The scope of habeas jurisdiction during this period, as before and after, reflected the Justices’ views about the proper allocation of jurisdiction among federal courts to review the state courts’ decision of constitutional questions arising in criminal cases resulting in custody.

 Scholarly Commons Citation

 Vázquez, Carlos Manuel, "Habeas as Forum Allocation: A New Synthesis" (2016).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1778.
+1778.